DWI Lawyer in Clark County, MO

 What Should I Do After I’m Pulled Over For DWI in Clark County, MO?

-- Do not take a portable breath test.
+- Avoid the portable breath test.
 While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
-Portable breathalyzers are often deemed unreliable and are only used to establish probable cause for an arrest.
+Portable breathalyzers are often deemed unreliable and are primarily used as a way for an officer to get probable cause to arrest you.

 Fighting Both Sides Of Your Clark County, MO DWI Case